blakeembrey/kroute/README.md

 DELETE  /:id              ->  destroy
 ```

-The object can also contain a `load` property which is mounted before the routes.
+The object can also contain a `use` property which is mounted before any routes.

 ### Routes